 Love the support team

 Seahaven Towers is a version of FreeCell Solitaire where players start with 2 cards in the Free Cells and have the goal of moving all the cards into the four foundation piles, arranged into suits from Ace to King.

 Multiplayer: All players (upto 12) are given the same tableau, and the winner is whoever finishes the game in the fewest moves.

 Seahaven Towers Solitaire uses a standard deck of cards.
 The cards are dealt face up into ten tableau (or cascades, a column of overlapping cards, with the bottom card available for play) of five cards each.
 The two remaining cards start in two of the four available free cells.

 The exposed bottom card of each tableau can be moved, either into a free cell or onto an exposed card a value one higher and of the same suit.

-A sequence, a group of cards arranged in numerical order and of alternating colours, can also be moved together if the length of the sequence is no more than 1 + the number of empty free cells.
+A sequence, a group of cards arranged in numerical order and of alternating colors, can also be moved together if the length of the sequence is no more than 1 + the number of empty free cells.
 For example, if all four free cells are empty, you can move a sequence of five cards, running from a Ten to a Six, onto an exposed Jack.

 Existing sequences of any length can be moved to create longer sequences, provided the topmost card of the sequence being moved can be played onto the exposed bottom card of a tableau following the same rules as for single cards.